Teamfight Tactics Items Guide - Empower Your Units With The Right Items!

 Luden's Echo is a great early game TFT item on characters like Ahri or Lucian, but the splash magical damage falls off extremely hard in the late game.
 You can put it on a character like Akali though, just for the mana from Tear of the Goddess and ability power.

 Rabadon's Deathcap is great on powerful Sorcerers like Aurelion Sol and Karthus, but you definitely need a strong frontline to keep this heavy artillery safe.
 Akali is also a great user of this item, because she casts her ability a lot and it's the only ultimate in the game that can critically hit.

 The other full damage item - Infinity Edge, can also work situationally.
-You definitely want to combine it with Rapid Firecannon to avoid getting countered with Phantom Dancer.
-Using Infinity Edge reliably requires you to stack up a unit as a glass cannon, which is why it's not the most popular item in the game.
+You definitely want to build it on Assassins and sometimes Draven.
+Using Infinity Edge reliably kind of requires you to stack up a unit as a glass cannon, which is why it's not the most popular item in the game.
 It can work really well though, especially on Assassins.

 Guardian Angel, while definitely viable after the patch 9.14 buffs, it's mostly strong as an early game item.
 Reviving one of your stronger units can defnitely turn a fight early on, but in the late game it's much less impactful.